 Any information stated by Car Next Door is general advice and does not take your individual circumstances into account.
 You will need to fully consider your individual situation and if necessary seek professional advice.

 The ATO has published very helpful advice for people who rent out their cars.
 Read this carefully for clear guidelines on how to declare your income and expenses from sharing your car on your tax return.
+If you'd like personalised advice, we recommend Bell Partners - they are experts in car sharing tax and offer a one-hour consultation for a tax-deductible fee of $385.

 Declaring income from renting out your car